samulisuomi/finsi/README.md

-# Ansifin
+# Finsi

-This is a keyboard layout mainly aimed at people who are used to the [Finnish ISO layout](https://en.wikipedia.org/wiki/QWERTY#Finnish_multilingual) but want a layout that's better suited for software development, don't want to throw out years worth of muscle memory and want a more consistent typing experience between Windows and macOS on both common physical keyboard layouts, [ANSI and ISO](https://en.wikipedia.org/wiki/Keyboard_layout#/media/File:Physical_keyboard_layouts_comparison_ANSI_ISO_KS_ABNT_JIS.png).
+This is a keyboard layout mainly aimed at people who are used to the [Finnish ISO layout](https://en.wikipedia.org/wiki/QWERTY#Finnish_multilingual) but want a layout that's a bit better suited for software development, don't want to throw out years worth of muscle memory and want a more consistent typing experience between Windows and macOS on both common physical keyboard layouts, [ANSI and ISO](https://en.wikipedia.org/wiki/Keyboard_layout#/media/File:Physical_keyboard_layouts_comparison_ANSI_ISO_KS_ABNT_JIS.png).

 <p align="center">(TODO: picture of the layout)</p>